GeopJr/Granz_bot/README.md

 # Granz
 #### A Discord Bot written in ruby using discordrb

+# THIS IS NOW BEING MAINTAINED IN CRYSTAL AT GEOPJR/GRANZ-CR

 # About it
 This started as a project to understand ruby while learning it
 # Invite it